Who is it for?

 14-15 year-old campers take the "next step" and face added challenges as they participate on the low and high ropes course, rock climb outside, and enjoy waterfront activities.
 Each group connects through at least one overnight campout.
 Everyone will enjoy exciting new adventures as well as camper favorites.

 Spend 10 days backpacking or canoeing with other students through the Adirondack Park (NY).
 Along the way, you’ll learn outdoor camping skills, discover your strengths, develop your faith, and build a foundation for leadership.
-Your sherpas will guide you through a leadership journal to consider about how you’ll apply what you’ve learned.
+Your sherpas will guide you through a leadership journal to consider how you’ll apply what you’ve learned.

 The Counselor in Training program is an incredible opportunity for high school students ages 16–18 to gain leadership experience, volunteer in an adventure setting, and invest in middle school students.
 CITs act as a positive role model for campers, assist with games and activities, and build relationships within their small groups.